MichaelCurrin/dev-cheatsheets/cheatsheets/shell/scripting/evaluation.md

 # Evalation

-Here we evaluate a command.
+Here we evaluate a command using two approaches.
+This executes a subshell which does not have access to the outer env variables and runs in another process.

 The result can be _executed_ directly.

 ```sh
 $(which ruby)